Kyler Murray Puts Tua Tagovailoa on Notice That Heisman Race Is Far from Over

 Kyler Murray just took the lead in the Heisman race.
 At WVa, threw for 364, ran for 114, converted a late 4th and 5 to ice the game with a clutch completion.
 Driving force of greatest NCAA offense ever.
 Overcomes historically bad defense.

 The Sooners have now given up at least 40 points in four consecutive weeks.
-Alabama could give up 44 points in the Iron Bowl and it will have still allowed fewer points in this entire season than Oklahoma has just in November.
+Alabama could give up 44 points in the Iron Bowl, and it will have still allowed fewer points in this entire season than Oklahoma has just in November.

 And yet, the Sooners went 4-0 in those games and remain on the cusp of the College Football Playoff because Murray is just as much of a cheat code as Lamar Jackson ever was.

-His combination of elusiveness and speed are just plain ridiculous, but he's smart in the pocket, too.
+His combination of elusiveness and speed is just plain ridiculous, but he's smart in the pocket, too.
 Murray knows when to use those legs, and—even more important—he knows when not to.

 See: The most critical moment in the win over West Virginia.

-It was 4th and 5 at the WVU 40 with Oklahoma clinging to a three-point lead with a little over two minutes remaining.
-A first down would effectively seal the game, but a failed conversion attempt almost certainly would have led to another West Virginia TD, given how well Will Grier was picking that Sooners secondary to shreds.
+It was 4th-and-5 at the WVU 40 with Oklahoma up three and a little over two minutes remaining.
+A first down would effectively seal the game, but a failed conversion almost certainly would have led to another West Virginia touchdown, given how easily Will Grier was picking apart that Sooners secondary.

-The Mountaineers only rushed three, instead opting to sit back in a zone defense with multiple spies near the first-down marker in case Murray decided to take off.
-He didn't run and he didn't panic.
+The Mountaineers only rushed three, instead opting to sit back in zone with multiple spies near the first-down marker in case Murray decided to take off.
+He didn't run, and he didn't panic.
 He stayed calm, directed traffic and made about six reads before finding CeeDee Lamb for the first down.

 In a season full of them, that may have been his top Heisman moment.
 That poise under pressure kept Oklahoma's playoff hopes alive.